How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Reflexivity and real-time quantum dynamics

 \subsubsection{An analogy with mirrors}

-We have seen that a swap operation turns genuine real-time quantum dynamics, given by Eqs.~\eqref{em:vN-1} and \eqref{em:vN-2}, into two independent imaginary-time quantum dynamics, given by Eqs.~\eqref{em:no-vN-1} and Eq.~\eqref{em:no-vN-2} which are formally analogous to the equation describing an embodied observer, Eq.~\eqref{em:dPdt=[H,P]}, and its transposed.
-An analogous swap operation appears when studying reflexive systems such as mirrors.
+We have seen that a swap operation turns genuine real-time quantum dynamics, given by Eqs.~\eqref{em:vN-1} and \eqref{em:vN-2}, into two independent imaginary-time quantum dynamics, given by Eqs.~\eqref{em:no-vN-1} and Eq.~\eqref{em:no-vN-2} which are analogous to the equation describing an embodied observer, Eq.~\eqref{em:dPdt=[H,P]}, and its transposed.
+A similar structure appears when studying reflexive systems such as mirrors.
 It will then be useful to discuss some aspects of mirror reflection.

 In this analogy with mirrors, ``reflection'' is analogous to ``experience'' or ``observation''.
 That is, mirrors reflecting objects are analogous to observers experiencing or observing phenomena.
 In a sense, observers could also ``reflect'' phenomena by communicating them either through language at the conscious level, which is supported by physical processes such as air vibration patterns or ink patterns on paper, or through bioelectric signals at the unconscious level.
 Untrained observers and trained scientists, respectively, would be analogous to stained and stainless mirrors.
 We will focus on the latter.